spencermountain/wtf_wikipedia/README.md

 The JSON hash `data` contains all parsed citation from the Wiki Markdown article in `data.citations`, which is an array of all collected citations during the `wtf.parse(...)`-Call.

 ## Helpful Links for Citation Handling in JavaScript
+* Use the template mechanismn of the MediaWiki to render a output in a specific format. `wtf_wikipedia` is able to resolve a template.
-* https://citation.js.org/demo/ how to convert citations with a specific style into an output format.
+* (Alternative) https://citation.js.org/demo/ how to convert citations with a specific style into an output format.
-* [HandleBarsJS](https://handlebarsjs.com/) as a template engine might be helpful to convert JSON data about a citation into a specific output format.
+* (Alternative) [HandleBarsJS](https://handlebarsjs.com/) as a template engine might be helpful to convert JSON data about a citation into a specific output format.

-## ToDo Citation Management
+## Citation Management (ToDo)
 The citations in the parse JSON by `wtf_wikipedia.js` needs some post-processing.

+### Alteration of the current JSON format
+The current JSON format for the citation array is a result of the storage of citations in the Wiki markdown language
 ```javascript
 citations : [
   {